 A number of organizations have signed sponsorship agreements with the Government of Canada to help support refugees from abroad when they resettle in Canada.
-These organizations are known as Sponsorship Agreement Holders (SAH).
+These organizations, including The United Church of Canada, are known as Sponsorship Agreement Holders (SAH).
 They can sponsor refugees themselves or work with others in the community to sponsor refugees.
 Most sponsorship agreement holders are religious, ethnic, community, or service organizations.

 Who Can Be Sponsored?